Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Introduction

 \section{Introduction}

 Gauge invariance of quantum chromodynamics (QCD) implies an order-by-order agreement of the perturbative calculations within the Coulomb and Lorentz-covariant gauges \cite{Zwanziger:1998ez}.
 At the same time the Coulomb gauge has an advantage of dealing exclusively with the physical degrees of freedom.
 This becomes crucial at the non-perturbative regimes where the mentioned agreement is spoiled by the interactions of the longitudinal gluons.
 The Coulomb gauge also provides a renormalization-group invariance of the time-time component of the gluon propagator, thus, making it a physically relevant object.
-The time-time gluon propagator is also responsible for generating a long-range confining interaction between quarks \cite{Gribov:1977wm,Zwanziger:1995cv} and simultaneously gives the access to the quasiparticle representation of QCD \cite{Szczepaniak:2001rg}.
-This inspired various non-perturbative methods for the low-energy dynamics of quarks including Schwinger-Dyson equations \cite{PhysRevD.33.1785,Roberts:1994dr,Alkofer:2000wg,Watson:2006yq,Binosi:2009qm} and effective Lagrangian approahes rooted in the Nambu–Jona-Lasinio (NJL) model for quark matter \cite{Vogl:1991qt,Klevansky:1992qe,Hatsuda:1994pi,Buballa:2003qv}.
+The time-time gluon propagator is also responsible for generating a long-range confining interactions between quarks \cite{Gribov:1977wm,Zwanziger:1995cv}.
+Within the Coulomb gauge it simultaneously allows constructing a non-perturbative Hamiltonian, which can be expanded in a quasiparticle basis spaning the Fock space \cite{Szczepaniak:2001rg}.
+This gives the access to the quasiparticle representation of QCD and justifies various non-perturbative methods for the low-energy dynamics of quarks including Schwinger-Dyson equations \cite{PhysRevD.33.1785,Roberts:1994dr,Alkofer:2000wg,Watson:2006yq,Binosi:2009qm} and effective Lagrangian approahes rooted in the Nambu–Jona-Lasinio (NJL) model for quark matter \cite{Vogl:1991qt,Klevansky:1992qe,Hatsuda:1994pi,Buballa:2003qv}.